TomasVotruba/awesome-php-migrations/README.md

 Awesome list about PHP code bases migrations, legacy refactoring and instant upgrades.
 (This list is not about database migrations.)

-Do you have an old PHP project that you need to migrate to never version, different framework, templating system or config format?
+Do you have an old PHP project that you need to migrate to newer version, different framework, templating system or config format?
 This is the place.

 <br>